Available for: Admins, Results Viewers

 - Passives are the employees who answered 7 or 8.
 Their commitment will be more moderate: they will talk about the positive points, but also the negative points of the company.
 It is interesting to ask what deterred them from giving a higher score.

-- Non-ambassadors are employees who gave a score of 6 or less.
+- Non-ambassadors are employees who gave a score between 3 and 6.
 They are less engaged or even disengaged and are therefore more likely to discourage their company and convey a negative image.
 This is the most strategic population to consider because they represent the potential for improving the overall company climate.

-- Detractors are part of the non-ambassador population: those who gave a score between 0 and 2.
+- Detractors are those who gave a score between 0 and 2.
 A score this low is often a warning signal - so we have dedicated a separate sub-category to them.

 From there, the calculation is simple: